Encrypted vs Open Cities: A Side-by-Side Reality Check

 - Public left in the dark during emergency

-The Point: Same metro area, same July 4th weekend, completely different outcomes for public awareness.
+The Point: Same metro area, same July 4th weekend.
+Opposite outcomes for public awareness.

 Comparison 2: Tampa vs Miami